PeerJ/paper-now/_tables/table-1.md

 ---
 layout: figure
 label: Table 1
-title: A table of the results
+title: "A table of the results"
-description: A table about _some_ data
+description: "A table about _some_ data"
 source: ../data/cell-culture/culture.csv
 ---
 <table>